 Developer Delancey has finally submitted its application for the redevelopment of the Elephant & Castle shopping centre and London College of Communication campus.
 It will be a mixed use development of shops, offices, homes and campus facilities.

-The affordable housing will not be let or managed by a housing association, as is usual, but will be privately managed by Delancey subsidiary Get Living London.
+The ‘Build to Rent’ affordable housing will not be let or managed by a housing association, as is usual, but will be privately managed by Delancey subsidiary Get Living London.
 Despite managing over £1bn worth of PRS homes Get Living London has never paid a penny of corporation tax.
 This is because its parent companies are Qatari Diar and Delancey’s tax-avoiding offshore investment fund DV4 registered in the British Virgin Islands.
 The Elephant and Castle shopping centre is currently owned by one of the fund’s shell companies registered in the BVI and whose directors are registered in Bermuda and Kuwait.
 We have shown before how Delancey uses a complex network of offshore companies to avoid paying tax.

 Delancey make it clear in their Affordable Housing Statement that the application has been drafted after ‘extensive discussions…with the Council…and…GLA’ (para 5.1).
 It is also clear that much of these discussions were about changing the affordable housing rules to allow Delancey to avoid building social rented housing.
 Southwark has shown its affection for so-called ‘Build to Rent’ in its recent draft of the Old Kent Rd Area Action Plan/Opportunity Area Framework and the ‘flexibility’ this allows ‘Build to Rent’ in the delivery of affordable housing is duly noted by Delancey (para 3.32).
 Our new London Mayor, Sadiq Khan, also reveals his entusiasm for ‘Build to Rent’ in the just issued draft Affordable Housing and Viability Supplementary Planning Guidance, so Delancey can confidently state that the Mayor’s ‘Housing SPG will likely promote the 100% discounted market rent solutions on large scale sites’.